City-Bureau/field-guide/site/content/_index.md

 ## Our Values

-**Collaboration:** documenters work together for the public good, in the public interest.
+**Collaboration:** Documenters work together for the public good, in the public interest.

-**Intergenerational learning:** documenters of all ages receive training on a range of disaggregated journalistic skills to inform the public by building a new public record.
+**Intergenerational learning:** Documenters of all ages receive training on a range of disaggregated journalistic skills to inform the public by building a new public record.

-**Civic engagement:** documenters identify, address and share issues of local concern.
+**Civic engagement:** Documenters identify, address and share issues of local concern.

-**Journalistic self-expression:** documenters create space for the expression of experiences, action and ideas through storytelling, media and journalism.
+**Journalistic self-expression:** Documenters create space for the expression of experiences, action and ideas through storytelling, media and journalism.